takebri/takebri/README.md

 - 👋 Hi, I’m @takebri
-- 👀 I’m interested in data analysis and data science.
+- 👀 I’m interested in analytics engineering and cloud computing.
-- 🌱 I’m currently learning RDBMS with PostgreSQL and OOP in Python.
+- 🌱 I’m currently learning how to build efficient pipelines using Python/SQL and cloud architecture using Bigquery/Redshift.
 - 💞️ I’m looking to collaborate on data analytics.
 - 📫 How to reach me takebri@gmail.com